-BISD's bilingual education program is provided to students identified as English Learners whose primary language is Spanish.
-The One-way Dual Language Model is research-based and promotes optimum academic biliteracy and linguistic development in both English and Spanish.
-Additionally, sociocultural competence is emphasized to ensure that English Learners successfully integrate into and participate in important aspects of cultures, values, and belief systems.
+BISD's bilingual education program is provided to identified emergent bilingual students whose primary language is Spanish.
+The One-way Dual Language Immersion Program (DLIP) is research-based and promotes academic biliteracy and linguistic development in both English and Spanish.
+Additionally, sociocultural competence is emphasized to ensure that emergent bilingual students (EBs) successfully integrate into and participate in important aspects of cultures, values, and belief systems.